Kyubyong/quasi-rnn/README.md

 Overall, we tried to follow the instructions in the Paper.
 Some major differences are as follows.

 * The Paper set the maximum sequence length to 300 characters, but we changed it to 150 due to the limitation of our single gpu (GTX 1080 8GB).
-* We applied a greedy decoder at the inference phase, not the beam search.
+* We applied a greedy decoder at the inference phase, not the beam search decoder.
-* We didn't reverse source sentences because simply we didn't like the idea :) (We know in some papers it worked well, though.)
+* We didn't reverse source sentences.
+But you can set the 'reverse_inputs` in `hyperparams.py` True to do it yourself.

 ## Work Flow

 * STEP 1.
 Download [IWSLT 2016 German–English parallel corpus](https://wit3.fbk.eu/download.php?release=2016-01&type=texts&slang=de&tlang=en) and extract it to `corpora/` folder.
 * STEP 2.
-Run `prepro.py` to make training / test data.
+Run `train.py`.
 * STEP 3.
-Run `train.py`.
-* STEP 4.
 Run `eval.py` to get the results for the test sentences.

 Or if you'd like to use the pretrained model,

-* Download the [output files](https://drive.google.com/open?id=0B0ZXk88koS2KcU5vTjlhcFpwQUk) of STEP 3, then place them to `data/` folder.
-* Download the [pre-trained model files](https://drive.google.com/open?id=0B0ZXk88koS2KcUtFblFiai1BM0k), then place them to `asset/train/` folder.
+* Download the [pre-trained model files](https://dl.dropboxusercontent.com/u/42868014/qrnn/qrnn.tar.gz), then extract them to `asset/train/` folder.
 * Run eval.py.

 ## Evaluation & Results

-As shown in the Paper, we trained for 10 epochs with `train.tags.de-en` files and evaluated with `TED.tst2014.de-en` files.
-We obtained the Bleu Score of 10.1254874522.
+Unfortunately, we failed to reproduce the results of the Paper.
+(Please help!)
+Our best model obtained Bleu Score of 10.8.
 The details are available in `results.txt`.